microsoft/netperf/docs/threat-model.md

 #### Lab

 Some netperf tests are run on machines in a physical lab ([details](machines#lab-x64-machines)).
-The lab is a set of machines that are used for testing.
+The lab machines do not have access to any corpnet resources.
+They have internet acecss and are on a shared, private network with each other (used for the network testing).
 The machines are controlled by the netperf framework and are used to run the tests.

 #### Dependencies